Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-properties/anchors.md

 ### Anchors and aliases

-To define a YAML anchor, add an `anchors:` block in your YAML file and use the `&` symbol in front of the anchor's name.
+To define a YAML anchor, add an `anchors:` block in your YAML file and use the `&` symbol in front of the anchor's name (for example, `&id_column_alias`).
 This creates an alias which you can reference elsewhere by prefixing the alias with a `*` character.

 The following example creates an anchor whose alias is `*id_column_alias`.
 The `id` column, its description, data type, and data tests are all applied to `my_first_model`, `my_second_model`, and `my_third_model`.